 In the December 25, 1965 issue of TV GUIDE, Roger Youman utilized the writings of over 40 newspaper critics in his article “The Critics Speak” to form a consensus on the 35 series making their debut in the Fall 1965 season.
-Although the critics of the day were reserved about the season as a whole, to modern eyes it’s a very impressive list of premieres: multiple Emmy winners GET SMART! and I SPY, long-running dramatic favorites THE WILD, WILD WEST and THE F.B.I., perpetually rerun comedies GREEN ACRES, I DREAM OF JEANNIE and HOGAN’S HEROES, low-rated critical favorites THE LONER (from Rod Serling) and TRIALS OF O’BRIEN (starring a pre-COLUMBO Peter Falk) and the very popular DEAN MARTIN SHOW.
+The day's writers were reserved about the season as a whole, but to modern eyes this is a very impressive list of premieres: multiple Emmy winners GET SMART! and I SPY, long-running dramatic favorites THE WILD, WILD WEST and THE F.B.I., perpetually rerun comedies GREEN ACRES, I DREAM OF JEANNIE and HOGAN’S HEROES, low-rated critical favorites THE LONER (from Rod Serling) and TRIALS OF O’BRIEN (starring a pre-COLUMBO Peter Falk) and the very popular DEAN MARTIN SHOW.

 And with over 80 percent of the television critics in its corner, the most critically acclaimed new show of the 1965-66 season was: F TROOP.

-“F TROOP?” you ask.
 “That silly show with the tower always falling over and all the politically incorrect humor and lowbrow slapstick?
-That got better reviews than GET SMART and GREEN ACRES????
+That was better reviewed than GET SMART and GREEN ACRES????
 I don’t believe it!”

 Believe it.
 F TROOP: THE COMPLETE FIRST SEASON shows just why the critics of the day loved it, and why the show has maintained a loyal cult following for the past 40 years.
-The classic first season is jam-packed with hilarious episodes and wonderfully subversive humor that flew under the radar, veiled by the lowbrow physical gags and vaudeville shtick.
+The classic first season is jam-packed with hilarious episodes and wonderfully subversive humor that flew under the radar in its time, veiled by the lowbrow physical gags and vaudeville shtick.

 F TROOP begins with the accidental promotion of Private Wilton Parmenter, who is to his distinguished military family what Zeppo was to the Marx Brothers and Joe Besser was to the Three Stooges.
 With one lucky sneeze that sounds like “charge”, Wilton finds himself promoted to Captain, and assigned to Fort Courage in the Midwest.

 As for the rest of F TROOP, well, just like Bilko’s platoon at Fort Baxter, very few of F TROOP’s soldiers would pass a physical in real life.
-The bugler can’t play, the lookout has 20/900 vision in each eye, and the slightly senile Trooper Duffy regales anyone who will listen with tales of his days at the Alamo (he apparently was the only survivor).
-Fortunately, the Hekawis are just as (un)ferocious (according to Chief Wild Eagle, they invented the peace pipe), and, unbeknownst to the Captain, only want to live in profitable peace and partnership with O’Rourke and Agarn.
+The bugler can’t play, the lookout has 20/900 vision in each eye, and the slightly senile Trooper Duffy regales anyone who will listen with tales of his days at the Alamo--apparently its only survivor.
+Fortunately, the Hekawis invented the peace pipe and only want to live in (profitable) peace and partnership with O’Rourke and Agarn.

 F TROOP was the best of the variations on THE PHIL SILVERS SHOW, which is pretty impressive considering that HOGAN’S HEROES and McHALE’S NAVY are among the others.

-In some ways F TROOP even did Bilko one better.
+In some ways, the freshman season of F TROOP even one-upped BILKO.
 Deep down, Sgt.
 Bilko was a softy with a heart of gold when the chips were down.
 But Sgt.
-O’Rourke was truly selfish and even treasonous at times, willing to loan the Hekawis the cannon (and once, the entire fort!), induct Sitting Bull’s son into the army to win $1,000, gamble with the troop’s pension fund (Bilko resisted doing this in his pilot episode) and to replace the captain with the town drunk in order to win a bet.
-His main henchman, Corporal Agarn, was just as devious, but nowhere near as bright.
+O’Rourke was truly selfish and even treasonous at times: loaning the Hekawis the fort's cannon (and once, the entire fort itself!), inducting Sitting Bull’s son into the army to win $1,000, gambling with the F Troop pension fund (Bilko notably resisted doing this in his pilot episode) and replacing the Captain with the town drunk in order to win a bet.
+O'Rourke's henchman Corporal Agarn was just as devious, but nowhere near as bright.
 Also, while Bilko's schemes usually failed in the end because he was a softy, O'Rourke and Agarn were often seen counting and keeping their ill-gotten gains (a brilliant twist on the formula, IMO).

 just as heartless (“Now, if you’d like to go for the 25 dollar attack, five Hekawi bite dust!”) and shrewd, with an equally devious second-in-command in Crazy Cat, who constantly spoke longingly about the “sad, sad day” when the Chief would go to the “Happy Hunting Ground” (and Crazy Cat would ascend to the top spot).